Before I went to Concordia University Wisconsin to study to be a pastor, I had a narrow view of what "singing hymns" meant.

 I think hymns encourage us to "own" them, to make them ours.
 I'm sure there are more, but here are four ways we can be doing just that:

-- Put texts to different instruments or more contemporary tunes.
 We should feel free to make music more lively, relevant, real, and expressive for people in our churches.
 The tunes might not have even been selected by the author of the text, and maybe they themselves would want a different tune!
 See Selah's version of "How Deep the Father's Love for Us" for an example.
 Sometimes even just changing the pace, rhythm, or syncopation of a hymn can make a difference in its "singability" for people today.

-- Put tunes to different, more contemporary texts.
 There are some unforgettable tunes within Christian music.
 Christmas carols are a perfect examples of how catchy and meaningful a tune can become, no matter what the lyrics are.
 If you struggle to write powerful melodies, don't worry.
 A lot of really good music already exists, to which you can unite your own lyrics.
 David Crowder Band used a funeral mass as a basis for an entire album.
 We don't need necessarily to go that far, but the music of the past can be a great means to carry the lyrics of today.

-- Interpret hymns for today's world.
 Many hymns use archaic language and imagery that could use a fresh translation.
 "Fruit of the mystic rose, yet of that rose the stem, the root whence mercy ever flows, the Babe of Bethlehem."
 I love the imagery, but I rarely dive into the meat of that text (in case you're curious about that line, Jesus is both Mary's baby and Mary's source of life, and thus all of ours), especially while singing in worship.
 Maybe there are better articulations for us to be using.
 (Check out how Hillsong takes "My Hope is Built on Nothing Less" and interprets it for today's world here).

 The great thing about hymns is we could leave everything exactly how it is, and it will be fine.
 But future generations will not get to hear our voice.
 How can we see hymns not as a prescription for proper worship, but as our tool to creating meaningful worship today and preparing the next generation (and a hundred generations from now) for their own meaningful worship as well?